rajsaurav/Supply-Chain-Issue-Analysis/README.md

 # Insights and Recommendations

-.The highest product orders come from Ahmedabad.
+- The highest product orders come from Ahmedabad.

-.Milk is the most ordered product followed by Curd and Butter
+- Milk is the most ordered product followed by Curd and Butter

-.Milk also has the most delay in deliveries as the demand is high for the product
+- Milk also has the most delay in deliveries as the demand is high for the product

-.All the key metrics like IF%, OT%, OTIF% are way behind their targets
+- All the key metrics like IF%, OT%, OTIF% are way behind their targets

-.There is demand for Butter but the orders shipped in full quantity is extremely less
+- There is demand for Butter but the orders shipped in full quantity is extremely less

-.Focus on to increase dairy products as the demand for this is twice as compared to other products
+- Focus on to increase dairy products as the demand for this is twice as compared to other products

-.A real-time monitoring system to keep track of all the important key metrics and fast resolution
+- A real-time monitoring system to keep track of all the important key metrics and fast resolution

-.Taking feedback from customers to understand the challenges
+- Taking feedback from customers to understand the challenges

-.Tailor city-specific strategy to increase and meet the order demands
+- Tailor city-specific strategy to increase and meet the order demands